davidderus/good-start/README.md

 With the project `Vagrantfile`, you can test the playbook on Ubuntu Xenial and macOS Sierra.
 Use `vagrant up` to launch the two VMs, and ssh into both to test the playbook in the `/vagrant` mounted directory.

+You can run `sudo passwd root` to define the root password on the vagrant box.

 ## variables.md

 To regenerate the `variables.md` file, use `bash doc-generator.sh > variables.md`.